nbaglivo/graphql/PITCHME.md

 ### Types

 * Are used to ensure Apps only ask for what’s possible.
-* You can perform validation you can provide clear and helpful errors.
+* You can perform validation yand provide clear and helpful errors.
 * You can derive them from Mongoose with some extra package. (probably not the best idea though)

 ---